The TL;DR* of this article

 It was this top response that became the crux of the StoryVesting framework.
 As Buckley developed the framework, it evolved over time.
 Still, in each version, the company’s vision, why, and story were a focal point.
 After several iterations, Buckley landed on the framework we use today, which looks like this.

 If you’re not familiar with the intricacies and nuances of this framework yet, we urge you to devote some time to reading Buckley’s post on the business transformation framework.
 For the sake of this post, we’re focusing more specifically at the center — the business’s story and how it relates to the customer’s journey.
+Just keep in mind that the StoryVesting framework is the foundation for the other frameworks and methodologies he developed like the BowTie Funnel, Customer Journey Map, Empathy Map, CX/EX Radar Graph, Convergence/Divergence, Modified Hoshin and the Business Impact Analysis Graph to name a few.
+Needless to say, he’s been busy and the research has been deep and extensive.

 As designers, it’s our job to visualize and communicate the “Why” both internally and externally.
 Employees and customers alike rely on visual aids and clear visual communications to clarify what’s happening along the buyer’s journey and ensure the journey aligns back with the organization’s why.
 The only way to achieve this is by knowing and internalizing that vision.
 As creative designers, not understanding and internalizing that vision is a huge missed opportunity for growth.